 The answers to these questions are very important, because this is the moment when the first impression is created.
-If it is a good one, you can count on it for the rest of the interview and it can carry you towards the finish line – signing a job contract..
+If it is a good one, you can count on it for the rest of the interview and it can carry you towards the finish line – a coveted job contract. . . .

-After this “introductory” part of an interview, some behavioral questions follow.
-The questions are focused mostly on your past experience with teaching or managing the others.
+After this “introductory” part of an interview, behavioral questions typically follow.
+These questions are focused mostly on your past experience with teaching, or with managing the others.
 You can expect to hear the following questions: